shahzaibkhan2/Python-Text-Editor_Project/README.md

-# Python-Text-Editor_Project
+# Python-Text-Editor_Project-With-Tkinter
-This repository contains a word(text) editor made with python
+This repository contains a word(text) editor made with python and using Tkinter module.